biocore/qiime/doc/scripts/pick_otus.rst

 		Perform cluster size filtering in OTUpipe.  [default: True] `-`-remove_usearch_logs
 		Disable creation of logs when usearch is called.
 Up to nine logs are created, depending on filtering steps enabled.  [default: False]
+	`-`-derep_fullseq
+		Dereplication of full sequences, instead of subsequences.
+Faster than the default --derep_subseqs in usearch. [default: False]
 	-F, `-`-non_chimeras_retention
 		Selects subsets of sequences detected as non-chimeras to retain after de novo and refernece based chimera detection.
 Options are intersection or union.  union will retain sequences that are flagged as non-chimeric from either filter, while intersection will retain only those sequences that are flagged as non-chimeras from both detection methods. [default: union]